Don-christo/ecommerce/README.md

 yarn run build
 yarn build:watch (in watch mode)

+# Add your environmental variables
+create `.env` file in the root directory and add the following:
+PORT=3000

 # Start the server
 yarn dev (in development mode) yarn start (in production mode)